septentrio-gnss/septentrio_gnss_driver/README.md

   + `device`: location of main device connection.
 This interface will be used for setup communication and VSM data for INS.
 Incoming data streams of SBF blocks and NMEA sentences are recevied either via this interface or a static IP server for TCP and/or UDP.
 The former will be utilized if section `stream_device.tcp` and `stream_device.udp` are not configured.
     + `serial:xxx` format for serial connections,where xxx is the device node, e.g. `serial:/dev/ttyS0`.
 If using serial over USB, it is recommended to specify the port by ID as the Rx may get a different ttyXXX on reconnection, e.g. `serial:/dev/serial/by-id/usb-Septentrio_Septentrio_USB_Device_xyz`.
-    + `file_name:path/to/file.sbf` format for publishing from an SBF log
+    + `file_name:path/to/file.sbf` format for publishing from an SBF log.
+When reading from a file, `use_gnss_time` is automatically set to true, since constructing the time stamps from ROS time would not match the data.
+If the sbf log does not contain `ReceiverTime`, parameter`leap_seconds` must be set manually.
     + `file_name:path/to/file.pcap` format for publishing from PCAP capture.
+When reading from a file, `use_gnss_time` is automatically set to true, since constructing the time stamps from ROS time would not match the data.
+If the pcap log does not contain `ReceiverTime`, parameter`leap_seconds` must be set manually.
       + Regarding the file path, ROS_HOME=\`pwd\` in front of `roslaunch septentrio...` might be useful to specify that the node should be started using the executable's directory as its working-directory.
     + `tcp://host:port` format for TCP/IP connections
       + `28784` should be used as the default (command) port for TCP/IP connections.
 If another port is specified, the receiver needs to be (re-)configured via the Web Interface before ROSaic can be used.